-Moreover, there could be limitations and biases in the virtual assessment of green design elements.
-Therefore, it is important for architects to balance the visual appeal of the 3D renderings with an accurate representation of the sustainability aspects.
+There could be limitations and biases in the virtual assessment of green design elements.
+Therefore, architects need to balance the visual appeal of the 3D renderings with an accurate representation of the sustainability aspects.
 This ensures that the 3D renderings not only look impressive but also provide an accurate portrayal of the proposed green design strategies.

 3D rendering offers a powerful means of showcasing green design in architecture.
-By bringing sustainable design elements to life in a detailed and realistic manner, it allows architects to communicate their design intent effectively, foster better understanding among stakeholders, and promote sustainable practices in the built environment.
+Bringing sustainable design elements to life in a detailed and realistic manner, allows architects to communicate their design intent effectively, foster better understanding among stakeholders, and promote sustainable practices in the built environment.

 As architects, we have a crucial role in shaping a more sustainable and environmentally conscious built environment.
 Embracing 3D rendering as a tool for promoting green design not only enhances our design process but also helps us positively impact our world.
 Let us leverage the potential of 3D rendering in our green design projects, pushing the boundaries of sustainability and driving a new era of responsible and innovative architectural design.